Conversational AI vs Chatbots: Which one fits you?

 Chatbot solutions can be an excellent shell for conversational AI.
 But before moving on to AI bots, let’s understand what a chatbot is.

 A chatbot or bot is a computer program that allows the user to converse with a virtual agent.
-Simulation of a conversation as with a real person is carried out using voice generation or messages.
+Simulation of a conversation with a real person is carried out using voice generation or messages.
 These are, respectively, voice bots or text bots.

 Chatbot conversation can be primitive or varied, like a human.
 It can be formal, funny, strictly informative, friendly, and so on.
 It all depends on how the chatbot is programmed.
 This tool is very widespread in the world: according to the average estimates, about 1.4 billion people use chatbots.